greenzorro/victor42.eth/content/post-en/折腾与思考/打造个人免费AI浏览器.md

 One last trick.
 Complex pages (like travel booking sites with dynamic loading) can baffle the AI.
 Simple, "ugly" internal system pages are often easier for it.

-If the AI succeeds—even partially—ask it to review the session:
+If the AI succeeds - even partially - ask it to review the session:

 ```markdown
 Review the operation.
 Compile "Goal", "Key Steps", "Pitfalls", and "Solutions" into a Markdown file named "AI Browser Manual.md" on the Desktop.